Martialcart/PortableWindowsUserUSBDrive/README.md

 An experimental portable usb user shell.
 Run it's software on any windows 10 + computer<br>
 <br>
-a plain Scoop install will work untill the usb drive swap drive letter in a different pc, then all the shims point to the wrong drive.
+A Scoop install will work untill the usb drive swap drive letter connecting to a different pc, then all the shims/paths point to the wrong drive.<br>
 The main hack is creating virtual drives to make sure the drive letter stays the same.

 <br>